Skip to main content

 Need Help Deciding?

 For most sleepers, we recommend the Bear Elite Hybrid over the Nectar Premier.
-It scores higher in edge support, durability and delivers stronger overall value.
-The Nectar Premier is the better choice only if budget is paramount — it saves roughly $536.
+It scores higher in cooling, motion isolation, edge support and offers strong overall value at $1,485 (vs $549).
+The Nectar Premier is the better choice only if budget is paramount — it saves roughly $936.

 Still deciding?
 Take our 2-minute mattress quiz →